 Ebola virus disease (EVD)

-Information about the current status of the disease internationally is available from World Health Organization situation reports.
+Information about the current status of the disease internationally is available from the World Health Organization .

-The Australian Government also provides a range of EVD information and resources for the general public, travellers, healthcare professionals and patients.
+The Australian Government also provides a range of EVD information and resources for the general public, travelers, healthcare professionals and patients.

 The Queensland Ebola virus disease management plan (PDF 687kB) is the overarching document for managing this disease in Queensland and is supported by a suite of guidelines and forms listed below.

 Clinical guidelines and resources

 These resources include guidelines, forms and resources for clinical staff and healthcare professionals including but not limited to Hospital and Health Services, Pathology Queensland, private hospitals, general practices and private pathology services.